 - Electronic Waste.
 Discarded electronic products can present environmental hazards if not properly managed.
 Search this directory to find an organization near you that may handle your unwanted electronics.
 To find out more about California's electronic waste recycling law and what it means to you, please visit eRecycle.org.

 - Mattresses.
-Although mattresses are bulky, hard-to-manage products, many of their components can be recycled.
-In fact, according to a 2012 CalRecycle-commissioned mattress case study recycling mattresses saves landfill space and is estimated to offset 45% of GHG emissions associated with the production and landfilling of these products.
-If you have an old mattress to recycle or dispose of, you can check with local recyclers or drop off locations by searching Earth911.org.
+California is the third state to adopt a used mattress recovery and recycling program.
+Check out the mattress product stewardship page for information on CalRecycle's activities related to the end-of-life management of these mostly recyclable products.
+According to a 2012 CalRecycle-commissioned mattress case study recycling mattresses saves landfill space and is estimated to offset 45% of GHG emissions associated with the production and landfilling of these products.
+If you have an old mattress, you can find local recyclers at the Mattress Recycling Council (MRC) website, the non-profit created by the International Sleep Products Association (ISPA) to implement the requirements of SB 254, or Earth911.org.
 For information and resources related to product stewardship for mattresses, see the Product Stewardship Institute's web page on mattresses.